ahmad88me/MnSOntology/readme.md

 About Modelling and Standards Ontology (MnS)
 ===================
 While MnS extends the foundational work of the EC3 BIM Standards Landscape Explorer by enbling the development of an OWL-based representation of the dataset, it also bridges the gap between natural language documentation of standards and machine-readable, queryable representations.
 In essence, the MnS ontology reuses other ontologies when possible.
-The effort was to add value by developing an ontology that (1) enables our existing relatinal dataset to be
+The effort was to add value by developing an ontology that (1) enables our existing relatinal dataset to become a knoedlge graph and easily accessible and linked to the existing data on the Web, and (2) enables others to understand and query our data for their progress in using BIM and digital constructi9on standards.